 On the other hand, the Spanish have talked openly about this being an opportunity to get Gibraltar back.
-Jose Manuel Garcia-Margallo, its minister of foreign affairs, said in September the UK’s vote to leave the EU was “a unique historical opportunity in more than three hundred years to get Gibraltar back”.
+Jose Manuel Garcia-Margallo, its minister of foreign affairs, said the UK’s vote to leave the EU was “a unique historical opportunity in more than three hundred years to get Gibraltar back”.

 But at a minimum, as things stand, it looks to me as though they could certainly re-impose border controls if they chose to.

 The situation with Ireland’s border is more complex.